lamberta/devkit-doc/native/ios-build.md

 An Xcode project window will pop up.
 Select your mobile device from the list at the top and hit the Play button to install.

-You will be able to see JavaScript logs scrolling in Xcode while running the device connected.
+You will be able to see JavaScript logs scrolling in Xcode while running the game on the connected device.

 ## Building for TestFlight or iTunes Connect

-Once you are satisfied with how your game looks, it's time to bring in testers.
-[TestFlight](http://testflightapp.com/) is a great tool that we recommend for distributing test versions of your game to a large number of testers.
+Once you are satisfied with how your game looks, and if you'd like to distribute test builds of your game, [TestFlight](http://testflightapp.com/) is a great tool that we recommend for distributing your game to testers.

 When testing is complete you can use the same built image of your game to upload to the [iTunes Connect](http://itunesconnect.apple.com) website to apply for entry into the iTunes Store.